List of EMF Meters

 These are the recommendations of Oram Miller, BBEC, EMRS.
 While they are based upon the meters and instruments generally recommended by the International Institute of Bau-biologie and Ecology (IBE), the list below is not specifically endorsed by the IBE.

-To see a list of links to EMF Meters and Instruments and EMF-shielding products that Oram recommends that are sold by Amazon, click here.
+To see a list of links to EMF Meters and Instruments and EMF-shielding products that Oram recommends, go to store by clicking here.

 To see Oram Miller’s EMF Meter Package from LessEMF, click here.